Why Your Brain Cannot Handle New Year’s Resolutions

 Once my clients change “I want to be more productive” to “I want to finish my assignments by their deadline”, or “I want to publish my first paper in 6 months” they can start to formulate an action plan that will help them meet their milestones.

-Alternatives: An acronym that is frequently used to help people define goals is SMART: Specific, Measurable, Achievable, Realistic, and Timely.
+Alternatives to vaguely defined goals: An acronym that is frequently used to help people define goals is SMART: Specific, Measurable, Achievable, Realistic, and Timely.
 For example, if you are writing your thesis, a SMART goal would be: “Spend two hours a day writing my thesis.”

 This goal is specific, measurable, and timely.